pinchonr/4Troll/app/documentation/README_DOCKER.txt

 mysql -u root -proot -h #IP_ADDRESS# -P 3306

 Please run the given SQL file (default.sql) in order to be able to run tests.

+If it doesn't work please register a new user:

+Surname: testeur
+Name: testeur
+Username: testeur
+password: testeur
+email: testeur@test.fr

+and make him add a content.